elpimous/yellow_robot/calibration_setup.md

 -run terminal command : roslaunch mini_ros spot_calibrate.launch

--open a new terminal and enter te following command : rosservice call /servo_calibraton   and press 2 times on <TAB>.
+-open a new terminal and enter the following command : rosservice call /servo_calibraton   and press 2 times on TAB.

 You'll see complete command needed to interact with all specific servos angles.

 Start gently, with pwm order, to avoid a burnt servo (with over range_limit order)

-Find values, corresponding to logic positions ( 0°, 90°, 180°) (shoulder completely rear, perpendicular_to_body, front...)
+Find values, corresponding to logic positions ( 0°, 90°, 180°) (ex: shoulder completely rear, perpendicular_to_body, front...)

 Take time to do your best in PWM precision !!!

 Next, enter YOUR OWN values in main.cpp, in initialize() section, see picture :